network-tocoder/MiniCPM5-1B-Tool-Use-case/README.md

 **The bottom line:** The intelligence is in the **routing**, not the **knowledge**.
 You can always fix a knowledge gap with a better prompt or a reference list.
 But the routing layer — knowing *when* to call a tool and *which* one — that's the hard part.
 And this 1 GB model can do it.

----

-## 🤔 FAQ

-**Q: Does this need a GPU?**
-No. Runs on CPU.
-16 GB RAM is plenty.
-The Q8 model is 1.15 GB.

-**Q: Can I use this commercially?**
-Yes.
-The base MiniCPM-o 2.6 model is Apache 2.0.
-The fine-tune is from the community (check the specific model card for its license).

-**Q: How is this different from just using GPT-4 with tool calling?**
-Privacy, cost, and latency.
-Your data never leaves your machine.
-No API costs.
-No internet required.
-The tradeoff is you get 1B parameters of intelligence instead of ~1.8 trillion.

-**Q: Can I add my own tools?**
-Absolutely.
-Define your tool in the OpenAI function-calling format, add it to the `tools` array in any script, and the model will route to it.
-That's the whole point.

-**Q: Why not just use a bigger local model?**
-You can.
-But bigger models are slower, use more RAM, and often *still* try to answer from memory instead of calling tools.
-The 1B model's restraint is the feature — it knows its limits and reaches for help.

-**Q: Isn't the code doing the real work?
-How is the model "intelligent" if we're just giving it tools?**
-Great question (a viewer actually asked this).
-The code defines *which* tools exist — the model doesn't discover those on its own.
-But the model decides *when* to use a tool and *what arguments* to pass.
-In the meeting notes demo, we gave it a wall of text — the model decided on its own to call `create_action_item` four times with the right names, deadlines, and priorities.
-We didn't tell it to do that.
-It's a partnership: the developer provides the tools, the model provides the judgment.
-Neither is intelligent alone.

----

-## 💬 Community Discussion

-This repo was built alongside a [YouTube video](https://www.youtube.com/@bibhudas9329) that sparked some genuine conversations.
-Here are real questions from viewers:

-> **@bibhudas9329** — *"If we are guiding agents through code to get deterministic answers, then how is the model intelligent?
-Rather the wrapper is serving as the intelligence layer.
-How does this solve the intelligence issue for non-tech folks?"*

-The honest answer: it's a partnership.
-The developer provides the tools, the model provides the judgment.
-Think of it like a smart manager — they don't know every specialty, but they know exactly who to assign each task to.
-The model decides *when* to call a tool and *what arguments* to pass.
-That decision-making is the intelligence.
-For non-tech folks, the vision is that this gets baked into apps and devices invisibly — you just interact naturally and the tiny model handles the routing behind the scenes.

-> **@RuneDShyznit** — *"Love how fast small models are advancing.
-Sometimes bigger isn't always better."*

-Exactly.
-A year ago, 1B models were basically useless.
-Now they're routing tool calls on a CPU laptop.
-The pace of progress in the small model space is remarkable, and the cognitive core approach is a big part of why.

----

 ## 📎 Model Credits